-Since humid conditions are more prevalent in spring, the staining of wood can at that time can cause peeling and cracking.
+Since humid conditions are more prevalent in spring, the staining of wood can cause peeling and cracking.
 Another problem with staining in the spring is that it's a period when direct sunlight causes watermarks on wood.
 Staining wood is much more effective in winter when it's easier for wood to absorb the staining solution.
 The stain is more likely to evaporate when applied on a warm sunny day, while 50 to 90 degrees F is the ideal temperature range for staining.

-Once again, the best time for enjoying a deck is not the best time to construct, stain, or coat one, which is not spring, summer nor when humidity levels are high.
+Once again, the best time for enjoying a deck is not the best time to construct, stain, or coat one, which is not spring, summer, nor when humidity levels are high.
 The lumber used in building outdoor decks takes a few months to dry.
 During hot weather, the lumber can warp from exposure to sunlight.
 During winter, by contrast, the wood dries more evenly.

 Better for Landscaping